 Although the exhibition of Plants and Animals is interdisciplinary in nature – moving from art history and offering both cognitive and educational aspects – it has not been developed as a call for mobilisation in the face of climatic catastrophe or as a lecture in the history of natural sciences.
-It is addressed to those who enjoy contact with nature, value the time dedicated to its exploration, and appreciate the mastery of great works of graphic arts.
-This way it is addressed to a wide audience, from art lovers, through nature enthusiasts, to professional naturalists and all those with high ecological awareness.
+It was addressed to those who enjoy contact with nature, value the time dedicated to its exploration, and appreciate the mastery of great works of graphic arts.
+This way it was addressed to a wide audience, from art lovers, through nature enthusiasts, to professional naturalists and all those with high ecological awareness.

 Organised by: The International Cultural Centre, the Scientific Library of the Polish Academy of Arts and Sciences and the Polish Academy of Sciences in Kraków and Institute of Systematics and Evolution of Animals of the Polish Academy of Sciences.